-ADDISON, TX, December 13, 2022 — Amigos Library Services is making a first of its kind investment in increasing the capacity of its 500+ library members by implementing a multi-year partnership with talent management platform Skilltype.
-This partnership will provide access to a pilot group of research libraries to begin deploying a data-driven approach to organizational development.
+ADDISON, TX, — Amigos Library Services is making a first of its kind investment in increasing the capacity of its 500+ library members by signing a multi-year partnership with talent management platform Skilltype.
+Skilltype will help Amigos deploy a data-driven approach to organizational development.
+This partnership will provide access to a pilot group of research libraries.
 Initial pilot participants include Baylor University, Rice University, Southern Methodist University, Texas Christian University, Texas Tech University, The University of Texas at Austin, and Washington University in St. Louis.

 “Amigos believes in the power of libraries working together and is committed to the growth and development of library staff.
 We are excited and honored to engage with these seven libraries and with the Skilltype team to bring this innovative platform to our community.” shares Miguel Figueroa, President and CEO of Amigos.

 Amigos’ Dedication to Professional Growth and Community Collaboration

 Amigos’ mission is to support libraries through the sharing of collections, services, and opportunities.They are proud to be among the nation’s largest library consortia.
 They offer continuing education and discounted services from top vendors.
 They also provide courier services, association management, and more.

 Jeffry Archer, Dean of University Libraries at Baylor University says, “Overall, it’s our people in the library that are our most valuable asset.
 We will leverage Skilltype to assess skill gaps and find ways to fill these gaps.
 We must make sure that our staff then have the opportunities to grow and learn along with the changing and developing nature of libraries.”